-Type location in the taskbar search box, select Location privacy settings, and then select a setting.
+Select the Search icon in the taskbar, type location in the search box, select Location privacy settings, and then select a setting.

 Using Bluetooth wireless devices (select products only)

 A Bluetooth device provides short-range wireless communications that replace the physical cable connections that traditionally link electronic devices.